Lyapunov control-inspired strategies for quantum combinatorial optimization: Combining FALQON and QAOA

-In Fig.~\ref{fig:FALQON+theta}, we present example instances of FALQON ($\beta_{k} \Delta t$ and $\Delta t$) and FALQON+ ($\beta_{k}$ and $\gamma_{k}$) parameters for $n \in \{8, 10, 12, 14 \}$ vertices.
-Combined with Figs~\ref{fig:FALQON+ratios} and \ref{fig:FALQON+state}, these examples illustrate that substantial changes and improvements can occur between FALQON initialization and subsequent FALQON+ convergence, indicating that the parameters generated by FALQON, i.e., $\beta_{k} \Delta t$ and $\Delta t$, do not correspond to local optima for the QAOA landscape.
+In Fig.~\ref{fig:FALQON+theta}, we present example instances of FALQON ($\beta_{k} \Delta t$ and $\Delta t$) and corresponding FALQON+ ($\beta_{k}$ and $\gamma_{k}$) parameters for $n \in \{8, 10, 12, 14 \}$ vertices \footnote{ In our version of \texttt{pyQAOA}, unitary operations are implemented as the conjugate transpose of Eqs.~\eqref{eq:driverunitary}--\eqref{eq:problemunitary}, i.e., $-i \rightarrow +i$ in the exponent.
+To account for this difference, we plot $-\beta_{k}$ and $-\gamma_{k}$ rather than $\beta_{k}$ and $\gamma_{k}$ in Fig.~\ref{fig:FALQON+theta}, hence the negative values for the FALQON circuit parameters $\gamma_{k}$, corresponding to $-\Delta t = -0.025$.}.
+Combined with results presented in Fig.~\ref{fig:FALQON+ratios+state}, these examples illustrate that substantial changes and improvements can occur between FALQON initialization and subsequent FALQON+ convergence, indicating that the parameters generated by FALQON, i.e., $\beta_{k} \Delta t$ and $\Delta t$, do not correspond to local optima for the QAOA landscape.
 In this sense, FALQON can prepare parameters for a successful application of QAOA, thereby reducing the expense of the optimization effort for QAOA.
-Although not presented here, the parameter differences presented in Fig.~\ref{fig:FALQON+theta} are typical of all of our simulation results.
+Although not presented here, the FALQON-QAOA parameter differences presented in Fig.~\ref{fig:FALQON+theta} are typical of all of our simulation results.

-Based on our results and analysis, FALQON+ may provide a solution to the challenge of identifying optimal parameters for QAOA.
+Based on results and analysis presented here, FALQON+ may provide a tractable solution to the challenge of identifying optimal parameters for QAOA.
 Overall, our results demonstrate that FALQON can be used to enhance the performance of depth-limited QAOA, with minimal additional cost.
-See ref.~\cite{magann2021feedbackbased} for estimates FALQON and QAOA sampling complexity.
+See ref.~\cite{magann2021feedbackbased} for estimates of FALQON and QAOA sampling complexity.